maigonis-elleris/routeros-fundamentals-lab/README.md

     • RoMON is configured for convenient access.
 For example, when connecting to a local network over a VPN, you can log in to the server and access all network devices - even if they don’t have an IP address assigned or have been lost, but are still reachable at the MAC level.
     • Other various things like time zone, device naming, Wi-Fi debug logs on R1 for improved troubleshooting, fixed L3 MTU values on bridges, etc.

+Known issues, limitations and planned improvements:

+    • Sniffing, torch, or any other packet inspection on LTE1 causes a loop.
+Currently, I don’t know the root cause - the configurations look fine, and all tests show no packet leaks across interfaces.
+If you need to inspect traffic flow, do it from R1 instead.
+    • The EoIP tunnel in the VLAN config creates a loop due to BPDUs traveling over it, so I had to set "edge=yes" on the logical interfaces at both ends of the tunnel.
+This breaks STP, as mentioned earlier, so I had to create a new STP region on WBR1.
+    • At first, I also had an interface toggle script running on LTE1 as a safety measure in case the LTE connection fails and doesn’t recover on its own.
+But setting up a script that toggles the interface every x minutes while the session is down turned out to be more complex than expected.
+    • A more advanced queue example is needed for complex setups and requirements.
+    • No IPv6
+    • Documentation is WIP.